Cadelabs/ornabook/src/WorldRaidBosses.md

 With the 3.0 update, WRBs now also drop a decent amount of random materials, including rarer end-game materials (e.g.: Cursed Ortanite), mid-game boss materials (e.g.: Broken Stone) or herbs.

 ## Where can I find Summoning Scrolls
-Summoning Scrolls are obtained from defeating Balor Gateways (T7 or T9) or clearing dungeons.
-Some WRBs can sometimes drop them (Fey Yeti).
+Summoning scrolls are primarily obtained by defeating Balor Gateways (T7 or T9) and by clearing dungeons.
+You can also aquire them from the following:
+  - Fey Yeti WRB
+  - From your Citadel (if you do villagers quests, they will give you a present daily, which can be up to 3 Summoning Scrolls)
+  - From your daily/weekly login rewards
+  - As a reward for clearing a floor in a Tower of Olympia

 There is no known correlation between hard/normal/themed dungeons and their drop rate for end rewards.
 The most efficient way of obtaining them will be to increase our encounters of Balor Gateways or dungeon clears.

 Notes:
-  - Balor Gateways can very rarely be found on the overworld, but only in Moonlight weather.
+  - Balor Gateways can very rarely be found on the overworld, but only in Moonlight weather (or by using Chaos Scrolls).
 We will ignore that in the following, as this is by no way a reliable way of farming Summoning Scrolls.
   - Summoning Scrolls are not a _guaranteed_ drop from Balor Gateways.
   - Party Dungeons are preferred to solo dungeons.
 With a full party of 4, each member can enter the dungeon as a host for the others, meaning a single dungeon location can lead up to 4 runs.
 When party-running normal dungeons, you will get more mobs as well as you can not run horde mode for normal non themed dungeons.

+### Tier 7
 At Tier 7, the WRBs you can summon do not drop anything notable.
 This is why it is mostly advised to not use most of your Summoning scrolls.
 Plus, Summoning Scrolls are pretty rare.
 They mostly appear in non-boss dungeons with a pretty low chance.
 An efficient way of farming them would be Group Horde Normal dungeons.
 There are multiple enemies per floor, meaning more chances of Balor Gateways spawning.